karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

       namespace: default
 ```

-Then, scheduler will do a rescheduling to this deployment, which disregards the previous assignment entirely and seeks
+Then, scheduler will reschedule this deployment, which disregards the previous propagation entirely and seeks
-to establish an entirely new replica distribution across clusters.
+to establish an entirely new replica propagation across clusters.

-* If it succeeds, you will get following result:
+* If it succeeds, you will get the following result:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1